manjinderkaur8/microproject-/README.md

 On page load or any control button click, an empty form will be displayed and the cursor will remain .
 All other fields and buttons should be disabled at this time.

-User will enter data in 'stident name' and
+User will enter data in 'student name' and

 If name does NOT exist in the database, enable [Save] and [Reset] buttons and move the cursor to the next field and allow you to enter data in the form.